FrancoSpeziali/db-crud-rest/README.md

     > `done` is a callback function, which takes 2 parameters - `error` and `user`

 4. The property `sub` on the object `payload` should contain the user id.
-Search for the user from your database using the user id.
+Using your  **User** model, search for the user from your database with the user id.

     - If the user exists, call the `done()` function with `null` for `error` and the results of the user details for `user`